yakir12/autotracker-deluxe/README.md

 Once a project directory is selected, it should be displayed in the project directory entry in the main window.

 ### Tools
 Each stage can be engaged independently by selecting the appropriate radio button and clicking 'Run'.
-The instructions below assume you have done this.

 #### 1. Choose video files
 This tool will open a small video selector window.